Brand-new to Japan's national drink or already developed a taste? Finding recommendations for the best sake always expands the experience!

 Ginjo & Junmai Ginjo

 Like honjozo, ginjo is easy-to-drink and light-bodied.
-It tends to be a little more complex and more aromatic, featuring fruitier and more floral flavors and aromas.
+It tends to be more complex and more aromatic.
+Ginjo-shu features fruitier, sweet taste and more floral flavors and aromas.

 Daiginjo & Junmai Daiginjo